HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 A limitation of the CrUX dataset is that it can only collect data from Chrome users, who are signed in, have syncing enabled and have not disabled the _Make searches and browsing better_ / _Sends URLs of pages you visit to Google_ setting.
 This means that:

-* Other major browsers, like FireFox and Safari are missing
+* Other major browsers, like Firefox and Safari are missing
 * There is no data from iOS users at all (Chrome uses WebKit on iOS, like all other browsers on iOS devices)

-Fortunately there are a few other sources.
+Fortunately, there are a few other sources.
 Paul Calvano ran some analysis on the <a hreflang="en" href="https://www.akamai.com/products/mpulse-real-user-monitoring">Akamai mPulse</a> real user monitoring data for July 2021.
 It found a slightly more even match between Mobile and Desktop traffic, at 59.4% being from mobile devices.
 The mPulse data is aggregated hourly, so it reveals some interesting trends

 ##### Not all days are equal